Rockweed gunnel: Biology

-The rockweed gunnel’s diet consists of mollusks and small species of crustaceans.
+The rockweed gunnel’s diet is mostly carnivorous and consists of mollusks and small species of crustaceans.
+They also consume algae when it is encountered, but primarily eat invertebrates and crustaceans when possible.
 Rockweed gunnels are able to survive when exposed at low tide because they can breathe air, being able to survive for up to 20 hours outside of water, so long as there is sufficient moisture.
+They use their slime coat to prevent drying out.